nicaless/nanowrimo_ga_project/README.md

-Wow!
-That's a very good cross validation score!
-Now let's check out the model's confusion matrix and classification report and how well it does predicting the targets of the test data.
+That's a pretty good cross validation score!
+Now let's check out the model's confusion matrix, classification report, and ROC curve and how well it does predicting the targets of the test data.